GarrodMassey/nio_install/README.md

   source ~/.bashrc
   ```

+If you haven't yet configured `git`, you may see a warning like `*** Please tell me who you are...`.
+This is safe to ignore.

 ### Start and Stop the Instance
 When the script finishes, a `systemd` service will have been created and started your new nio instance.
 This instance will start automatically when the Pi is turned on.
 You can control this instance with these commands:
 ```